horuskol/horuskol.net/source/_posts/20200305-live-code-highlighting.blade.md

 Textareas are, by default, resizable.
 We could make our life easy, and turn off that ability.
 However, I don't like it when I can't resize a textarea on a form (especially as I can be rather verbose), and I'm sure a lot of other users wouldn't appreciate it either.

-To do this, we need to use a `ResizeObserver`:
+To keep the output to the same size as the textarea, we need to use a `ResizeObserver`:

 ```javascript
 const resizeObserver = new ResizeObserver((entries) => {